 We have a unique volunteer opportunity for people interested in providing overnight and weekend care for dogs that are active in our guide dog training program.
 The volunteers live near enough to one of our campuses to provide transportation for the dogs twice a day during the week as they "commute" for their jobs!
 During the week, the dogs are dropped off at our campus in the morning, picked up in the evening, and spend quality time in a home environment as an alternative to spending the nights and weekends in our kennels.

-The K9 Buddy Family Foster Care opportunity is open to households with children ages 5 and up, and is available at either of our campuses (San Rafael, CA and Boring, OR).
-We are seeking families to assist with observations of dogs who are being considered for our K9 Buddy program, which places dogs as companions for children and adults who are blind or visually impaired but who don’t need the services of a guide dog.
+The K9 Buddy Family Foster Care opportunity is open to households with children ages 5 and up.
+We are seeking families to assist with observation of dogs who are being considered for our K9 Buddy Program, which places dogs as companions for children and adults who are blind or visually impaired but who don’t need the services of a guide dog.
 You will foster a dog in your home, typically for a period of two weeks, and provide GDB with observations and videos of your children and family members interacting with the dog.
-All supplies and veterinary care will be provided by GDB.
+All supplies and veterinary care are provided by GDB.

 Requirements include :

 - Prior large dog experience for the adults in the home.